Admissions6 min readMarch 7, 2026

 The Yale Interview

 Yale offers alumni interviews to most applicants.
 The interview is considered part of the application and is taken seriously by the admissions office.
+For general interview preparation strategies, see our college interview tips.
 The best interviews are:

 Unlike some schools where the interview is a formality, Yale alumni interviewers submit written evaluations that admissions officers read alongside your file.